 I know myself that among my fellow hikers, we regularly discuss hiking products, what's good, bad, etc. so word of mouth has an important role to play in the success of a boot.
 I took the plunge a few months back and got myself a pair and I have to say they have not disappointed.
 So, with that in mind, let's get into the detail.

-The footbed in the Renegade boots is climate controlled.
+The footbed in the Lowa Renegade II GTX Mid boots for men is climate controlled.
 This effectively means that the boots have the capability for moisture to be wicked away from your feet.
 This is really good to have and it is an often overlooked feature in hiking boots.
 Moisture and heat coupled with friction and movement open the door to one thing, a blister!
 Definitely not what anyone wants to have to deal with while they're out on the trail.

 Form my experience, in terms of comfort some points of note were that first off, there was more or less zero break-in required, they were good to go out of the box.
 Always handy to have but what I would expect with this style of boots.